zreitz/multismash/README.md

 ## antiSMASH 7 installation protocol
-Here's my secret recipe for an antiSMASH 7 conda environment that is multiSMASH-compatible.
+Here's my recipe for an antiSMASH 7 conda environment that is multiSMASH-compatible.
 See [the official antiSMASH documentation](https://docs.antismash.secondarymetabolites.org/install/) for more installation options.